We provide help and support for women who are or have suffered from domestic abuse from their partner or ex-partner.

 - Managing conflict

-The Freedom Programme is an 11 week rolling group programme delivered throughout the year from our Luton town centre office.
+The Freedom Programme is an 11 week rolling group programme.
 This means you can join at any point in the programme once you’ve had an initial assessment with one of our practitioners.
 It can also be delivered on a one to one basis if the timing/format of the group makes it difficult for clients to attend.

 The Freedom Programme examines the impact of attitudes and beliefs on the actions of perpetrators and the responses of victims and survivors.
 It aims to help women make sense of and understand what has happened to them and to have an awareness of the warning signs/ tactics of the perpetrator.
 The Freedom Programme also describes in detail how children are affected by being exposed to this kind of abuse and very importantly how their lives are improved when the abuse is removed.